 Finding the right house can really make a place feel like home, but it isn't just about the physical building itself.
 It's also about the location.
 Real estate agents talk about location all the time, and about how important it is for most people.
 There's a reason for that.
 Location matters.

-To find the very best location for your new home, ask yourself these questions.
+Wondering how to find the right house to buy?
+To find the very best location (Langdon homes for sale, perhaps?) for your new home, ask yourself these questions.

 1) Are Schools a Factor in Your Search?